← Back to ResourcesBreed Guides

 Annual screening from age 3 is the gold standard.
 The single most actionable thing Calgary Doberman owners can do.

-1. Holter monitor (24-hour cardiac rhythm recording) — gold standard for detecting OCCULT DCM (cardiac dysfunction before symptoms appear).
-Wears small device for 24 hours.
-Detects ventricular premature contractions (VPCs) — early DCM indicator.
+1. Holter monitor (24-hour cardiac rhythm recording).
+Gold standard for detecting occult DCM (cardiac dysfunction before symptoms appear).
+The dog wears a small device for 24 hours.
+Detects ventricular premature contractions (VPCs), an early DCM indicator.

 • Normal: <50 VPCs/24-hour